-Check cylinder bore wall for scoring.
+Check cylinder bore for scoring.
 In severe cases, unburned fuel can cause scuffing and scoring of cylinder wall.
 It washes necessary lubricating oils off piston and cylinder wall.
 As raw fuel seeps down cylinder wall, piston rings make metal to metal contact with wall.
 Scoring of cylinder wall can also be caused by localized hot spots resulting from blocked cooling fins or from inadequate or contaminated lubrication.

 If cylinder bore is badly scored, excessively worn, tapered, or out-of-round, resizing is necessary.
 Use an inside micrometer to determine amount of wear (refer to Specifications), then select nearest suitable oversize of either 0.25 mm (0.010 in.) or 0.50 mm (0.020 in.).
-Resizing to one of these oversizes will allow usage of available oversize piston and ring assemblies.
-First, resize using a boring bar, then follow these procedures for honing cylinder.
+Resizing to 1 of these oversizes will allow usage of available oversize piston and ring assemblies.
+First, resize using a boring bar, then use following procedures for honing cylinder.

-Honing

-Detail
+Honing Detail

-- NOTE: Some CH25 engines feature POWER-BORETM cylinders a special patented nickel-silicone plating process for increased power, superior oil control, reduced exhaust emission, and virtually permanent cylinder life.
-POWER-BORETM cylinders cannot be resized or honed as described in these procedures.
-If a plated cylinder bore is damaged or out of specification, use a new miniblock or short block to repair engine.
-Use following procedure for crankcases with a cast iron sleeve. - NOTE: Kohler pistons are custom-machined to exacting tolerances.
+NOTE: Kohler pistons are custom-machined to exacting tolerances.
 When oversizing a cylinder, it should be machined exactly 0.25 mm (0.010 in.) or 0.50 mm (0.020 in.) over new diameter (refer to Specifications).
 A corresponding oversize Kohler replacement piston will then fit correctly.